NaveeN-929/prompt-engine/pipeline-visualizer/README.md

 # Pipeline Visualizer

-A comprehensive React application for visualizing the complete end-to-end pipeline of the Self-Learning Prompt Engine System.
+A comprehensive React application for visualizing the complete end-to-end pipeline of the Self-Learning Analysis Engine System.

 ## Features